 What kinds of materials has ICRI Produced to support the ICRI Recommendation?

 ICRI and its partners have produced a range of materials to help explain and raise awareness about the Recommendation.
-The Ad Hoc Committee will continue to release content between now and COP 15 in May 2021.
 These materials can be accessed here www.coralpost2020.org.

 Translation and language/ الترجمة واللغة/Traduction et Langue/Traducción e idioma/ Tradução e Língua